rajinder-yadav/tscli/README.md

 #### Terminal Two

-This will run the Node.js whenever new files are copied into the `build/` folder.
+This will run the Node.js program whenever new files are copied into the `build/` folder from the compiler.

 ```sh
 npm run devwatch